What is an eLearning Class?

 Machining operations (related to the machine of study)

 The content is comprehensive.
 We cover all three tasks a person must master in order to become fully proficient, including programming, setup, and operation.
 Upon successful completion, students will be able to write programs at G-code level (manual programming).
 They will know how to get a machine ready to run production (setup).
 And they will know how to operate the machine and complete production runs (operation).

-We estimate that students will average approximately 30 hours to complete each class, including time to study the materials, to take the tests, and to do the exercises.
-Actual time will vary, of course, based upon the student's aptitude.
+We estimate that students will average approximately 40 hours to complete each class, including time to study the materials, to take the tests, and to do the exercises.
+Actual time will vary, of course, based upon the student's motivation and aptitude.

 The Key Concepts Approach